 Get the Right Diarrhoea Medicine

-This is also why you should refrain from taking anti-diarrheal products that will clog you up (and keep the toxins, bacteria, parasites or viruses in), like Imodium.
-If you are travelling and simply cannot trust your stomach or the toilet situation, immodium is a good idea.
+This is also why you should refrain from taking anti-diarrheal products that will clog you up (and keep the toxins, bacteria, parasites or viruses in), like immodium.
+However, if you are travelling and simply cannot trust your stomach or the toilet situation, immodium* can be a solution.

 Adjust your Diet